Hira6/Internship-Tasks/README.md

 UX/UI Internship
 **Exciting News! 🌟**

-I am absolutely delighted to share that I have been selected for an internship with HunarIntern 🎉
+I am absolutely delighted to share that I have been selected for an internship with  @HunarIntern 🎉

 This is a fantastic opportunity, and I am deeply grateful to HunarIntern for believing in my potential and offering me this chance.
 Your support has been invaluable.